MullaAhmed/generative-stories/README.md

 ### Memory System Setup

-The system requires mem0 for memory management:
+The system **requires** mem0 for memory management:

 ```bash
 pip install mem0
 ```

-Configure mem0 by editing `config/mem0_config.json` to set up your preferred vector store and LLM provider for memory operations.
+**Important:** Configure mem0 by editing `config/mem0_config.json` to set up your preferred vector store and LLM provider for memory operations.
+The simulation will not run without a properly configured memory system.

 ### Story Configuration